 Citizen Science GIS and Study Abroad in Belize: Our efforts include several ongoing collaborations in the Central American nation of Belize.
 Our projects from the University of Central Florida, Georgia State University, and the University of Belize are designed to expand GIS use in local communities with extensive community input.
 Projects include the application of GIS to a variety of national issues, including: marine debris, conservation, land use planning, flooding, disaster management, and social service accessibility.
 Please view the welcome video below from two of our UCF students, Emily Clark and Taylor Hanus, to learn more about our study abroad’s mission.

-Want to see the 2016 Belize Study Abroad Trip’s Highlight Reel?
-Watch the video below (less than 4 minutes).
+Want to see the previous UCF Belize Study Abroad Trip’s Highlight Reel?
+Watch the two videos below (less than 2 and 4 minutes each).
 We guarantee you’ll want to go on the trip once you view all the activities we completed as part of our research and fun!
-Thanks to Rhena South, UCF Sociology graduate student for creating the video.

 View Existing Marine Debris Data in Belize: One of our first projects includes the development of a citizen science GIS methodology and online mapping platform to collect detailed information about marine debris in Belize.
 You can view the full, online mapping platform (where you can view, download, and print the data) for that project at http://ucfonline.maps.arcgis.com/apps/webappviewer/index.html?id=2592514988404e608330cb23741f14b2 or you can view a snapshot of the project on the below map.
 Please note that currently the maps only support viewing, downloading, and printing the data.